notmyfirstcodeo/web-dev-resources/README.md

 <h3 align="center">Web Dev Resources</h3>

   <p align="center">
-    This repository is a <em>collection of resources</em> for Junior Developers to bookmark.
+    A collection of resources for Junior Developers to bookmark.
 It includes curated links to tutorials, documentation, and other materials to help improving skills.
 There are clear guidelines for contributing to the repository, which include forking, cloning, and submitting a pull request with any new resources you would like to share.
-Join our community and help Junior Developers level up their skills!
+Join our community and help everyone level up their skills!
     <br />
     <a href="https://github.com/notMyFirstCodeo/web-dev-resources/blob/main/CONTRIBUTING.md"><strong>How to contribute »</strong></a>
     <br />
     <br />
     <a href="https://github.com/notMyFirstCodeo/web-dev-resources/issues">Report Issue</a>
     ·
-    <a href="https://github.com/notMyFirstCodeo/web-dev-resources/issues">Request Feature</a>
+    <a href="https://github.com/notMyFirstCodeo/web-dev-resources/issues">Request Resource</a>
   </p>
 </div>